adventuremomblog

 A Ski Jacket is ideal in case it rains or snows while you are ice skating.

 A hat and waterproof mittens are ideal to keep your hands warm without getting wet.
-If you tend to get really cold you might want to consider bringing some hand warmers too.
+If you tend to get really cold consider bringing some hand warmers too.

-If it’s windy a neck gaiter can help keep your neck and face warm.
+On a windy day, a neck gaiter can help keep your neck and face warm.

 As for the socks you want don’t want to wear thick ones.
 It’s best to wear a pair of ice skating socks that are thinner socks with thin seams so that you can feel the ice.

-If you wear thicker socks it could impact how your skates fit in a negative way.
+If you wear thicker socks it could impact how your skates fit negatively.

 luge at Muskegon Luge